Marilyn A. Williams

 In addition to her mother, family members include a son, Cedric Franklin Brown of Staunton; a daughter, Very LaVelle Brown of Staunton; two brothers, Ericson L. Brown and wife, Jodi, of Virginia Beach and William L. Johnson of Chattanooga, Tenn.; two sisters, Levis B. Johnson and husband, Irvin and Tampa B. Stuart and husband, Robert, all of Staunton; two aunts, LaLaura Wayland and husband, Charles and Vivan Jones; an uncle, Robert Jones and seven grandchildren, Amarea, Azabdijah, Kyiam, and Onyx Brown and Emysja and Ajablea Caul and Crimson Wright.

-A funeral service will be conducted at 12 noon Friday, Aug.
+A funeral service was conducted at 12 noon Friday, Aug.
 30, 2013, at Oak Grove Baptist Restoration Ministries by Bishop T.E.
-Payne, Sr. Burial will follow in the church cemetery.
+Payne, Sr. Burial followed in the church cemetery.

 Otis M. Bryant